Wychwood

 Wychwood: St Clair West character with upside

-Wychwood is a west-central family and creative pocket centred around St Clair West, Wychwood Barns, and older housing stock.
+Wychwood is a west-central Toronto pocket centred around St Clair West and Wychwood Barns, known for older housing stock, strong community feel, and long-term upside.

 68